The Corporate Governance Review: Poland

 The management board members have fiduciary duties towards the company and are obliged to act in the interests of the company.
 Following a resolution of the Supreme Court in 2009, it is clear that the interests of the company are not independent and abstract from the interests of the shareholders, but the interests of the shareholders should be taken as a whole.7

 The planned mechanisms allowing the parent company to manage its Polish subsidiaries include, inter alia, the issuance of binding instructions by the dominant company to the subsidiary, the right of the parent company to review books and documents of the subsidiary and to request information from a subsidiary, and the exercise of supervision by the supervisory board of the parent company over the implementation of the interest of the capital group by the subsidiary.
-Further, the draft CCC Amendment determines specific regulations allowing the officers of the companies included in the capital group (e.g., the management board members and the supervisory board members) to invoke a specific interest of the capital group to exclude their civil liability towards the managed company for damages resulting from an act or omission undertaken in the specific interest of the capital group or to partially exclude their criminal liability.
+Further, the draft CCC Amendment determines specific regulations allowing the officers of the companies included in the capital group (e.g., the management board members and the supervisory board members) to invoke a specific interest of the capital group to exclude their civil liability towards the managed company for damages resulting from an act or omission undertaken in the specific interest of the capital group.

 A supervisory board exercises continuing supervision of all the company's activities.
 For that purpose, the supervisory board members may inspect all the company's documentation and request information from the management board and the company's employees.